shenwei356/seqkit/doc/docs/benchmark.md

 All tests were repeated 4 times.

-Result shows that the self-implemented FASTA parsing module has better performance than the [Biogo](https://github.com/biogo/biogo), a bioinformatics library for Go.

 ### Performance comparison with other tools

+Missing data indicates that the tool does not have the function.

+Result also shows that **the self-implemented FASTA parsing module has better performance than the [biogo](https://github.com/biogo/biogo)**, a bioinformatics library for Go.

+For the revese complementary sequence test, the `fasta_utilities`, `seqmagick` and `seqtk` do not validate the bases/residues, which save some times.

 Fakit used all CPUs (4 for my computer) by default.